 How to File a Valsartan Lawsuit

 In mid-August 2018, plaintiffs in Canada and the South District of New York (SDNY) filed the first class actions against defective valsartan drug manufacturers.
 Long & Long is currently evaluating potential cases from a personal injury standpoint.
-We’re asking anyone who took valsartan products from 2012 to the present and received a diagnosis for liver cancer, bladder cancer, or kidney cancer to contact us.
-We are open to evaluating other types of cancer as well.
-If this sounds like you or a loved one, call (251) 432-2277 for a free consultation now.
+If you took valsartan products from 2012 to the present and received a diagnosis for liver cancer, bladder cancer, or kidney cancer, contact Long & Long today at 251-432-2277 or fill out our free case evaluation form.